wufasa/Train_scheduler/README.md

 # Train_scheduler
 Train scheduling program
 Schedule a train by inputting a train, destination, frequency, and start time!
 Uses local time.
+Can delete unecessary trains.
+Looks for specific inputs to ensure a proper time

 Built with: